Siguza/cuck00/docs/index.md

 ### The fix

-This bug was fixed in iOS 13.3.1 beta 2 released on the 14th of January 2020, CVE pending.
+This bug was fixed in iOS 13.3.1 beta 2 released on the 14th of January 2020, ~~CVE pending~~ CVE-2020-3836, according to the [P0 bug tracker issue][p0].
 Here's the relevant assembly passage from that version versus 13.3:

 ```